 At the absolute least, they should have been performing LASIK for three years.
 We’re talking about your eyes here, so you need to find someone with enough experience.
 Three years means they should be comfortable with the procedure.

 Your LASIK surgeon should have performed at least 500 laser eye surgeries.
 If you have a surgeon with less experience, they may make rookie mistakes on your eyes!

-If you’re not comfortable, you can always choose another surgeon!
+If you’re not comfortable with the answer, you can always choose another surgeon.

 This number should be at least 100.
 It’s important to know what kind of technology your LASIK surgeon uses as well.
 LASIK is an ever-evolving procedure.